Target and period of reducing working hours for family care

 Period of reducing working hours

 The period of reducing working hours shall be within 1 year.
-However, an employee falling under any of Subparagraph 1 through 3 of Article 22-3 (1) of the Equal Employment Opportunity and Work-Family Balance Assistance Act may extend the period of reducing working hours for an additional 2 years if there is a reasonable reason (Article 22-3 (4) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).
+However, an employee falling under any of subparagraphs 1 through 3 of Article 22-3 (1) of the Equal Employment Opportunity and Work-Family Balance Assistance Act may extend the period of reducing working hours for an additional 2 years if there is a reasonable reason (Article 22-3 (4) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).

 Working hours after reducing working hours